-- Call to Order. - 2.
-Opportunity for members of the public to address the Claims Board on items of interest that are within the subject matter jurisdiction of the Claims Board. - 3.
-Closed Session Conference with Legal Counsel Existing Litigation (Subdivision (a) of Government Code Section 54956.9). - a.
+- 1. Call to Order. - 2.
+Opportunity for members of the public to address the Claims Board on items of interest within the subject matter jurisdiction of the Claims Board.

+No members of the public addressed the Claims Board.

+- 3. Closed Session Conference with Legal Counsel Existing Litigation (Subdivision (a) of Government Code section 54956.9). - a.
 Carol Mabee v.
-County of Los Angeles Los Angeles Superior Court Case No. BC 546 568
+County of Los Angeles Los Angeles Superior Court Case No. BC 546 568 b.
+Beau M. v.
+County of Los Angeles, et al. Los Angeles Superior Court Case No. NC 057 214

-This lawsuit concerns allegations that an employee of the Department of Health Services was subjected to disability harassment and that the Department failed to provide a reasonable accommodation; settlement is recommended in the amount of \$95,000.
+This lawsuit concerns allegations that an employee of the Department of Health Services was subjected to disability harassment and that the Department failed to provide a reasonable accommodation.

+The Claims Board approved the settlement of this matter in the amount of \$95,000.